yoichio/public-documents/multiranges.md

 ```

 ### Limited execCommand
-Only 'copy', 'undo', 'redo' are allowed.
+Only 'copy', 'undo', 'redo' are allowed because many execCommands are 'macro' operation
+ of DOM mutation on one Range.